Skip to Main Content

 Pathways for C-THC to Divinity School Degree Programs

 A C-THC student may apply for matriculation in Fall to MTS, MA, MDiv (residential or hybrid) degree programs.
 While most do this for the academic year post the C-THC, students are eligible to come back to the Divinity School within the parameters of the Transfer Credit Policy, namely that a possible return is initiated within five years of the C-THC.
 The student can transfer no more than 10 units of C-THC courses to the degree program, thus more than allowed in the Transfer Credit Policy.
-Students who took Cultivating Christian Imagination Courses may apply for advanced placement for one or both of the CCI courses.
+Students who took Cultivating Christian Imagination courses may apply for advanced placement with one or both of the CCI courses for Church History, Theology, or Ethics core courses.
 Some C-THC courses may count as Limited Electives for the residential MDiv and hybrid MDiv programs.
 Students must complete the degree requirements for each program.
 C-THC students who wish to apply for a degree program should start by contacting the Office of Admissions.
 A streamlined application process will be available, and C-THC applicants will need to follow stated admission deadlines.